-The authenticity of host 'hopper.nersc.gov' can't be established.You may get this message the first time you connect to a new machine.
+The authenticity of host 'cori.nersc.gov' can't be established.You may get this message the first time you connect to a new machine.
 Note that many NERSC systems have several distinct login nodes, so you might see the above message for each login node.
 Just type "yes" to continue.

 RSA key fingerprint is <omitted>

 Are you sure you want to continue connecting (yes/no)?